spring-labs/org.openwms.zile/README.md

-# Project ZILE
+# Project ZILE Sweets

-The ZILE project is a demo project only.
+The ZILE Sweets project is a demo project only.
 ZILE is the name of a virtual customer and as well the name of the toplevel `LocationGroup` in the project.
 The project comprises a flatgood (carton) stock (9) with a small automatic conveyor system in front (8) to serve the picking (commissioning) stations (23).
 Feeding the stock happens manually by putting cartons onto an infeed position (7).
 Beside the automatic flatgood stock, a palett stock and a kanban stock (31) are available, too.
-All transport between the three stocks happens by manual transports (30).
+All transportation between the three stocks happens by manual transports (30).

 ![Layout][1]

 ## LocationGroups

 ID | Name
 ---- | ----